MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/windows/index.md

 * You must have node.js version 4.0.0 or later installed.
 * Review and understand the limitations of the migration process.
 For more information, see [Migrating apps from earlier releases](../).

-Apps that were created with earlier versions of IBM MobileFirst Platform Foundation are not supported in version 8.0 without some changes.
-The migration assistance tool simplifies the process by scanning the source files in the existing native Windows app and identifies APIs that are deprecated, no longer supported, or modified in version 8.0.
+Apps that were created with earlier versions of IBM MobileFirst Platform Foundation are not supported in V8.0 without some changes.
+The migration assistance tool simplifies the process by scanning the source files in the existing native Windows app and identifies APIs that are deprecated, no longer supported, or modified in V8.0.

 The migration assistance tool does not modify or move any developer code or comments of your app.